dailykiller/powlinkreplacementscript/READme.md

 All script dependencies are located here ideally should be located in it's own folder

-Script is dependant on computers.txt for iteration list and pow_img.ico for the shorcuts image file
+Script is dependant on computers.txt for iteration list and pow_img.ico for the shortcuts image file